waterlink/explorative-tdd-talk/README.md

 ## Reverse TDD

+Technique, used to increase code coverage and understanding of the knowledge in the code.

 1\.
-Narrow scope to some manageable knowledge and isolate it (method/function/class/module)
+Narrow scope to some manageable knowledge and isolate it

+*(manageable knowledge = method/function/class/module)*

 2\.
 Read the code and try to understand one granular piece of knowledge it is doing

 3\.
-Write a test to verify your assumption
+Write a test to verify this assumption

 4\.
-Make sure it passes (by fixing your assumption, or fixing production code (bugs))
+Make sure it passes (by altering the assumption, or fixing production code (bugs))

 5\.
-Apply Mutational Testing to each related granular piece of knowledge to verify that your understanding (and the test is correct)
+Apply Mutational Testing to each related granular piece of knowledge to verify that the understanding (and the test) is correct

 (this may introduce more tests)